aaronrose87/RoboticLightBallet/pi-setup/README.md

 **OS:** Start with NOOBS on 8GB SD card
 **WiFi Adapter:** Belkin Model F7D2102

-Note - these directions are that maddening mix between assuming you know what you're doing and being too wordy.
+These directions are that maddening mix between assuming you know what you're doing and being too wordy.

-Note - In the shell commands below, rather than including the 'sudo' part each time, just do ``sudo -s`` to open a root shell and not have to keep typing 'sudo'.
-Pretty much everything has to be done as root.

 1. Plug Pi into wired MITnet (we'll use DHCP)
 1. Create a NOOBS install card